Comedy / Silent (sort of)

 If you’ve never watched a silent film before, this should not be your first.
 Give the shorter and quicker-paced Buster Keaton movies Seven Chances, or Sherlock Jr. a go instead.

-Afterwards, if you’ve enjoyed those, then consider this all-time classic.
-Find a full restored version, and think of it as a time-travel experiment, looking back at not just another era, but almost another world.
-The actual Alaskan Gold Rush took place just 25 years before this film was made, so while I’m not pitching this as a realistic look, it is intriguing as a comedic take on what was then, pretty recent history.
+Consider watching this as a time-travel experiment, looking back at not just another era, but almost another world.
+The actual Alaskan Gold Rush took place just 25 years before this film was first made in 1925.
+I’m not pitching this as a realistic look at that chapter of history, but it is intriguing as a comedic take on what was, then, pretty recent history.